 How do the Sennheiser HD 58X Jubilee sound?

 The Sennheiser HD 58X also has a 150Ω impedance, instead of the 300Ω on the HD 650, which makes it easier to use portable devices.
 The low-end is actually quite prominent for open-back headphones, making the Jubilee a joy to listen to.
 It nicely bridges the gap between what an audio purist would appreciate and what the average consumer would enjoy.

 You can clearly hear the bass in the song Moon River by Frank Ocean.
-At 1:34, where the heavy bass notes are plucked ever so slightly softer as they step downwards reflects nicely in the headphones.
+At 1:34, the heavy bass notes are plucked ever so slightly softer as they step downwards and reflect nicely in the headphones.
 Vocals, low and high, sound very nice, too: Rihanna’s voice is easy to hear in the song Consideration.

 Safe to say, it depends on what you like to listen to.
 Treble notes come through clearly, and you can easily pick out reverb and decay from cymbals and hi-hats.

 - These headphones are exclusive to Drop.com.
 That means that you can’t just go to your local Best Buy and pick them up.

 - Open-back vs Closed-back.
 If you’re entirely new to the world of open-back headphones, you might want to read our full explainer on the pros and cons of each kind of headphone to determine which one is best for what you’re looking for.
 While $170 for these is a great price for these, it might not be right for you.
 There are plenty of other options that might be better suited for your everyday life.